 This is a special input: it expects live data to come in from some other location and maintains a buffer of the data, with metadata that is kept up-to-date.
-Pro-only feature: MistInBuffer also performs "mixing" functions, allowing you to combine multiple separate live sources into a single stream.
+MistInBuffer also performs "mixing" functions, allowing you to combine multiple separate live sources into a single stream.